8 Best Telemedicine Virtual Care for January 2026

 Key Catalysts

-- Margin expansion through operational efficiency initiatives
+- Margin improvement initiatives and operational efficiency gains

-- Potential strategic partnerships or acquisition activity
+- Potential strategic partnerships or acquisition by larger healthcare players

 Risk Factors

-- Competitive pressure from larger healthcare platforms
+- Competitive intensity from well-capitalized healthcare incumbents

-- Execution risk on turnaround initiatives
+- Execution risk on turnaround initiatives and new product adoption

 Stock #4: GoodRx Holdings, Inc. (GDRX)